Ola, Uber strike highlights tough business model of cab-hailing firms

 Despite protests by cab drivers, Ola and Uber continued to reduce incentives through last year.
 Incentives as a proportion of overall ride value fell to 17% in the September quarter of 2017 from as much as 62% in the year-ago period, according to market research and consultancy firm RedSeer Consulting.

-“When Uber and Ola first came to India, they assured drivers something like Rs100,000-150,000 per month.
+“When Uber and Ola came to India first, they assured drivers something like Rs100,000-150,000 per month.
 But now, drivers are earning just Rs20,000 every month, of which Rs5,000-10,000 goes for EMI,” said Tanveer Pasha, president of Ola, Taxiforsure and Uber drivers and owners association.
+Drivers on Ola and Uber aren’t employed by the companies.

 Drivers either own their cabs or work for middlemen who own several cabs.
 Cab drivers want higher incomes but Ola and Uber are more interested in increasing their margins—this conflict at the heart of the aggregator model will become worse as Ola and Uber will have to further cut losses as they attempt to go public.